MoovendhanR/tic-toc-toe-react/README.md

 See the section about [demo](https://tic-toc-toe-react-ten.vercel.app/) for more information.

-#ECOMMERCESITE-USING-REDUX

-I developed this small ecommerce-site within a week.
+I developed this small ticc-toc-toe game within a week.

 ## 🛠 Tech Stack <br/>